tomwillfixit/docker-artifact/README.md

-# Docker Artifact CLI plugin (Renamed from docker get)
+# Docker Artifact CLI plugin (renamed from docker get)

-This CLI plugin simplifies adding labels to artifacts within a Docker Image and enables getting individual files from a Image in Docker Hub without pulling the image.
+This CLI plugin simplifies adding labels to file artifacts within a Docker Image and enables getting individual files from a Image in Docker Hub without pulling the image.
+This is a #justforfun #sparetime project and can be used as is.
+If folks find this useful please star and maybe mention on Twitter (@tomwillfixit).
+Thanks.

+# Why?

 In Multi Stage builds it is common practice to copy artifacts from other container images at build time using this type of command :
 ```
 COPY --from=tomwillfixit/test:latest /tmp/shipitcon.jpg /tmp
 ```